-Inspect industrial and municipal wastewater discharges, coal and surface mining operations, agricultural sites, and construction activities involving sediment control, storm water management, wetlands and waterways.
+Inspect industrial and municipal wastewater discharges and construction activities involving sediment control, stormwater management, wetlands and waterways.

 Ensure safe drinking water in Maryland by administering the federal Safe Drinking Water Act, developing the State’s comprehensive ground water protection program, and responding to local water supply emergencies.

 Conduct performance evaluations of surface water filtration plants to assist systems in optimizing treatment and reducing the risk of passing Cryptosporidium (a protozoan parasite that can infect humans) into the finished water.